WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

 1. Open selected image
 2. Segment the crypts
 - Apply Ilastik pixels classification to get Probability map (and save it to output folder)
-- Smooth the crypt prediction probabilities using gaussian bluhr (sigma=2)
+- Smooth the crypt prediction probabilities using gaussian blur (sigma=2)
 - Use Hysteresis Thresholding on the crypt prediction probabilities to get labeled mask of candidate crypt objects
 - Fill holes in candidate Crypt objects
 - Filter candidate Crypt objects by size (>300 um^2) and Circularity (>0.1)
 - Save the segmented ROIS, the labeled image and original image with overlay of the segmentation
 3. Perform spatial analysis
 - Calculate border-to-border distances between crypts (just as a way to save computation time)
-- Calculate border-to-border (b2b) distances to CCNN (=8) closest crypts
+- Calculate border-to-border (b2b) distances to the N Center-to-Center closet crypts (CCNN=8)
-- For each crypt measure: size, b2b distance to closest crypt, average b2b distance to 3 closest crypts, number of crypts for which b2b distance is smaller than DistToCheckNN (=20um)
+- For each crypt measure: size (um2), b2b distance to closest crypt, average b2b distance to 3 closest crypts, number of crypts for which b2b distance is smaller than DistToCheckNN (=20um)
-- Calculate average values for all crypts in the image and add line with averge values to the summary table
+- Calculate average values for all crypts in the image and add line with number of crypts (including border-touching crypts) and average values to the summary table
 - Save images color-coded with the above measures

 ## Output